Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

 -----------
-Load filament
+Loading filament
 -----------

 Begin by sliding the spool holder onto your printer.
+Make sure your hotend nozzle is preheated to the temperature of your material.

 .. image:: images/filplace.gif
    :alt: Place spool on holder